schwarzie2478/learning-az-204/docs/Concepts/Application Service Environment.md

 creation_date: 2024-05-02 22:00

 ---
-An App Service Environment is an [[Azure App Service]] feature that provides a fully isolated and dedicated environment for running App Service apps securely at high scale.
+An App Service Environment is an [[Concepts/Azure App Service]] feature that provides a fully isolated and dedicated environment for running App Service apps securely at high scale.